anuragraj/philosopher/abacus.md

 `--comb`

-a pre-formed combined protXML file
+A pre formed combined protXML file.
+See below how to create one.

+`--labels`

+Indicates whether the data sets include TMT labels or not.

 `--pepProb`

-minimun peptide probability (default 0.5)
+Minimum peptide probability (default 0.5).

+`--picked`

+Apply the picked FDR algorithm before the protein scoring.

 `--prtProb`

-minimun protein probability (default 0.9)
+Minimum protein probability (default 0.9).

+`--razor`

+Use razor peptides for protein FDR scoring.

+`--tag`

+Decoy tag (default "rev_").

+`--uniqueonly`

+Report TMT quantification based on only unique peptides.

 ## Example